 You can just sit back, relax and read along with the subtitles.
 Alternatively, you can kick things up a notch with interactive learning features like flashcards and vocabulary lists.

 Not to mention, everything’s personalized for your learning level and style based on the content you’ve been learning.
 It’s perfect for figuring out which types of video resources work best for you!

 Start using FluentU for free on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes or Google Play store for iOS and Android devices.

-Because the series is designed specifically with language learners in mind, it has Spanish subtitles and the characters speak slowly and clearly and often repeat themselves.
+Because the series is designed specifically with language learners in mind, the characters speak slowly and clearly and often repeat themselves.
 The Spanish characters correct Sam as he makes mistakes and there are recaps every now and then that go over the language Sam is learning.
 The series is light-hearted and fun, though the canned laughter in the background can be a bit irritating.

 In terms of language level, this series is perfect for elementary to intermediate level students.
 Even beginners could gain something from the show as it’s quite easy to tell what’s going on from the context and the recaps.
 It’s also good revision and entertainment for higher-level students.

 Another series designed especially for Spanish-learners, “Destinos” is TV series made in the early 1990’s which aims to teach Spanish in the style of a telenovela.

 The story is about a lawyer, Raquel Rodríguez, who travels around to Spain, Argentina, Puerto Rico and Mexico to discover a secret about Don Fernando, who receives a mysterious letter concerning his past.